 The Inez McCall was equipped with a draft tube, which was read at least once daily during survey operations.
 Water level/draft entries were updated directly into the SIS system software as required.

-C.4 MULTIBEAM CALIBRATION
+C.3 MULTIBEAM CALIBRATION

-An Applanix POS MV motion sensor was integrated with the multibeam echo sounder to provide real-time heave, pitch, and roll corrections and tertiary navigation.
 Prior to the survey, standard patch tests were performed to determine correctors for latency, pitch, roll, and heading.
+The patch tests were performed using the following procedures: